jetspiking/ELDYN/README.md

 <img src="https://raw.githubusercontent.com/jetspiking/ELDYN/main/Images/Eldyn.jpg" Width="400">

 # Description
-ELDYN is a tool that allows manipulating files by priorly defining variables or templates inside a file that should be adjusted dynamically.
+ELDYN is a tool that allows manipulating files by priorly defining variables or templates that should be injected dynamically.
 This works ideal for LaTeX, due to the nature of the WYSIWYM writing approach.
-ELDYN allows inputting a JSON file containing (your own) properties (variables) and outputting it into personalized templates.
+ELDYN allows inputting a JSON file containing (custom) properties (variables) and outputting these into personalized templates.
 ELDYN is best usable for documents adhering to a strict format specification.
 This makes ELDYN a candidate for dynamically creating certificates, invoices, documentation, labels and more.

 # Usage
 ELDYN requires three arguments: